AmirCrude/airbnb-clone-project/README.md

 Enables users to post ratings and feedback for properties they have stayed at.
 It helps maintain quality, builds trust among users, and informs future guests about the property experience.

+## 🔒 API Security

+Ensuring the security of backend APIs is critical to protect user data, financial transactions, and system integrity.

+### Key Security Measures:

+- **Authentication (JWT):** Verifies the identity of users before granting access to endpoints, preventing unauthorized access.
+- **Authorization:** Ensures users can only perform actions they are permitted to (e.g., a guest cannot edit another host's property).
+- **Rate Limiting:** Prevents abuse by limiting the number of requests a user or client can make within a time period, mitigating denial-of-service attacks.
+- **Data Validation & Encryption:** Protects sensitive information like passwords and payment data from being compromised.

 =======

 # airbnb-clone-project